alexcwsmith/PiRATeMC/docs/README.md

 This will bring up a window that looks like ![this](./images/crontab_-e.png):

-The window has instructions for how to use CRON to automate tasks.
+The window has instructions for how to use cron to automate tasks.
 In our example the line we have entered is:
 ```
 0 0 * * * python3 /d1/software/PiRATeMC/AnalyzeVideos_DLC.py)
 ```